UISP Devices - Recovery Mode

 tftp> put <image-name>.bin

-1. Wait for the recovery process to finish.
+1. Wait for the TFTP recovery to finish.
 Progress is indicated by the port’s LED status pattern.
 See the reset steps below.

 Using the Reset Button